For urgent consular assistance call

 Contact local police for advice and to get permission.

 Possessing or exporting antiquities without official permission is illegal.
-For information contact the Indian Central Board of Excise and Customs or an embassy or consulate of India.
+For information contact the Indian Central Board of Indirect Taxes and Customs or an embassy or consulate of India.

 It's illegal to photograph or trespass on:

 It's also illegal to take pictures or videos of some places of worship.
-Always check with the building's administrative office before taking photos or video.
+Always check with the building's administrative office before taking photos or videos.

 In India, it's illegal to:

-In some states it's illegal to attempt to convert a person to another religion by force or other enticement.
+In some states, attempting to convert a person to another religion is illegal by force or other enticement.

-It's also illegal to deliberately maim or kill a cow.
+It's also illegal to maim or kill a cow deliberately.
 The penalty is up to 5 years imprisonment in some states.

 Some crimes may result in the death penalty, including: